WellsAlexander/PersonalFinanceApp/README.md

 The app is currently in development.
 Once released:

-1. Download Finchart from the App Store or Google Play Store
+1. Download FinChart from the App Store or Google Play Store
 2. Create an account
 3. Configure your personal spending categories
 4. Start entering your financial transactions